Einstein Telescope EMR Site & Technology

-The Euregio Meuse-Rhine (EMR), border region between the Netherlands, Belgium & Germany, is being considered as a possible location.
+The Euregio Meuse-Rhine (EMR), border region between Belgium, the Netherlands & Germany, is being considered as a possible location.
 This is because of its tranquillity, stable ground and strong ecosystem of scientific institutions and high-tech companies.

 Will this new centre for research into the distant universe be located in the EMR region?

 Scientists, companies and governments in all three countries are exploring the possibilities together.

 The Interreg project E-TEST is a very important step of the Einstein Telescope, as it will be a demonstration of feasibility and implementation of the Einstein Telescope in Euregio Meuse-Rhine.

 - E-TEST will build a prototype – a large suspended mirror at cryogenic temperature (25 Kelvin) close to the absolute zero – to validate/demonstrate the telescope’s technology in relevant environment at the CSL ULiège (end TRL5 / beginning TRL6).